Performance of Compressive Parameter Estimation via K-Median Clustering: Introduction

-Unfortunately, since only in the contrived case when the unknown parameters are all contained in the sampling set of the parameter space can the PD-based \CPE~be perfect, dense sampling of the parameter space is needed to improve the parameter estimation resolution \cite{duarte2012localization}.
-This dense sampling introduces highly coherent elements in the PD, and previous approaches to address the resulting coherence issue need to carefully set the value of the maximum allowable coherence among the chosen \PD~elements in the sparse approximations~\cite{fannjiang2012coherence, duarte2012localization, fyhn2013compressive, duarte2013spectral, fyhn2013spectral}.
-In practice, this approach restricts the minimum separation between any two parameters that can be observed simultaneously in a signal, and can potentially exclude a large class of observable signals from consideration.

-Additionally, the guarantee of bounded error between the true and the estimated coefficient vectors, measured via the Euclidean distance in almost all existing methods, has a very limited impact on the performance of compressive parameter estimation.
-In contrast, the earth mover's distance (\EMD) \cite{rubner1998a-metric, gupta2010sparse, indyk2011k-median} is a very attractive option to measure the error of PD-based parameter estimation due to the fact that the \EMD~of two sparse \PD~coefficient vectors is indicative of the parameter estimation error when the entries of the \PD~coefficient vectors or the \PD~elements are sorted by the value of the corresponding parameters.
+Unfortunately, only in the contrived case when the unknown parameters are all contained in the sampling set of the parameter space can the PD-based parameter estimation be perfect.
+In frequency estimation, the mismatch between the unknown frequencies and the discretized frequency samples results in loss of sparsity due to spectral leakage, therefore reducing recovery performance \cite{Chi2011Sensitivity-to-}.
+Additionally, the guarantees of bounded error between the true and the estimated \PD~coefficient vectors, measured via the Euclidean distance in almost all existing methods, have very limited impact on the performance of \CPE~given that the Euclidean distance does not relate to the parameter estimation error.
+In contrast, the earth mover's distance (\EMD) \cite{rubner1998a-metric, gupta2010sparse, indyk2011k-median} is a very attractive option due to the fact that the \EMD~of two sparse \PD~coefficient vectors is indicative of the parameter estimation error when the elements of the \PD~are sorted in increasing order of the values of the corresponding parameters.